 Also, do not forget due diligence comes before the deal – NOT after the deal is completed.
 Sometimes it is better to forgo an opportunity in order to avoid unnecessary risk, expense and headaches .
 Korea Due Diligence: Not So Different than China.

-2. Non-Breaching Parties Have Remedies through a Korean Court or Arbitrator
+2. Non-Breaching Parties Have Specific Iterated Remedies through a Korean Court or Arbitrator

 The Korean courts will enforce written agreements, but are skeptical to enforce oral promises or relationships based on a course of dealings.
 A carefully drafted agreement will, normally, consider the major arguments that, typically, occur in Korea and, thus, the issues that may arise in the future will likely be addressed in the agreement.
-This, allows, the potentially breaching party to reconsider breaching because of the likely damage from the breach, while, also, providing a remedy for breach.
-Thus, in all but the most rare of cases, will an agreement, in Korea, be simply one of these three pagers pulled off the internet.
+This allows the potentially breaching party to reconsider breaching because of the likely damage from the breach, while, also, providing a remedy for breach.
+Thus, in all but the most rare of cases a simple three page agreement shall not be adequate to inform a party of the likely outcome of the breach.

 Arbitration clauses are, typically, advisable.

-3. Liquidated Damages & Related Remedy Clauses Are Your Friends
+3. Liquidated Damages & Related Remedy Clauses are Useful in Proving Damages

 Liquidated damages clauses should be utilized in most agreements.
 Without an agreement with liquidated damages clauses it is, often, difficult for the non-breaching party to establish damages that equal the actual damages.
 For a post on liquidated damages take a look at: Liquidated Damages Necessary in Most Korean NDAs and Non-Compete Agreements.

-Korean companies that know that you have an attorney are less likely to play footsies under the covers.
+Korean companies that know that you have an attorney on your side in Korea are less likely to play footsies under the covers.
 When having a contract drafted make sure the attorney is capable of, also, negotiating the agreement.

 - Contracts Necessary for Doing Business with a Korean Company?